Donald Trump, Kim Jong-Un sign ‘comprehensive document’ at historic Singapore summit

 READ | 10 things to know about the Singapore summit

-What the joint text covered?
+What the joint text signed between Trump and Kim covered?

 The document signed between the two countries can be broken into four major points